What types of loan are available?

-It depends on your loan agreement.
+It depends on the credit agreement that came with the loan.
 Although providers must allow you to pay back personal loans in full, there may be fees for early repayments or overpayments.
-Read more on repaying loans early.
+See the rules on repaying loans early.

 What if I’m struggling to repay my loan?

-If you’re struggling to repay your loan, get in touch with the loan provider.
+If you’re struggling to repay your loan, the first thing to do is to get in touch with the loan provider.
 They may give you more time to make the payment.
 Simply missing repayments will affect your credit score and you’ll be charged a fee for each one you miss.

 What is APR?